Write an awesome esports & gaming cover letter (with examples)

 With this in mind, don’t be afraid to be you!

 The best cover letters we see have a healthy dose of honesty in amongst everything else.
-Talk about your passion for esports and gaming, talk about any other passions you have that are relevant to the role, and don’t be afraid to discuss the path you’ve taken in your career to date in an open and honest manner.
+Talk about your passion for gaming, talk about any other passions you have that are relevant to the role, and don’t be afraid to discuss the path you’ve taken in your career to date in an open and honest manner.

-Finish off by saying that you know you can bring a lot of value to their team and are ready to take the next step in your esports career by joining them.
+Finish off by saying that you know you can bring a lot of value to their team and are ready to take the next step in your career by joining them.

 We always like to recommend a simple, confident sign off that leaves the path clear for the hiring manager to reach out to you.